Tropix126/fluent-svelte/src/routes/docs/components/checkbox.md

 ### Disabled Checkboxes

-If the checkbox is not meant to be clicked, you can use the `disabled` prop to visually indicate this.
+If the checkbox is not meant to be clicked, you can use the `disabled` property to visually indicate this.
 If a checkbox is disabled, it will be unclickable.

 ## Component API